mahhov/arevtur/readme.md

 ![affix.gif](./screenshots/affix.gif)

 #### Weighting armour, energy shield, and evasion
-When we are looking for armour, ES, or evasion, we aren't restricted to min and max values, but can instead weight them into the item's overall value, just like other properties.
+Can search for item defense (i.e. armour, ES, and evasion) with weights.
 - E.g. here we want evasion gloves; say we value 200 flat life equal to 65 evasion (this is not typical, excuse the bad example).
 - But we don't want to manually do multiple searches to capture all the possible combinations we'd be equally satisfied with: 200 life & 0 evasion, 160 life & 52 evasion, 120 life & 39 evasion, etc.
 - So we instead add a .65 weight to evasion and a 2 weight to flat life to search for every single potential mix.